-We spent one week in Tenerife with our 1 year old son, our activities were a lot influenced by his schedule; the early morning flight and the 2 hours time-zone difference were enough of a challenge in the first few days, so we tried to adapt to him as much as possible.
+We spent one week in Tenerife with a baby and our activities were a lot influenced by his schedule.
+The early morning flight and 2 hours time-zone difference were enough of a challenge in the first few days, so we tried to adapt to him as much as possible.

 Still, we managed to tick-off the main points from the list:

 Teide – The 3,718 m peak, highest point in Spain and the third-tallest volcanic structure in the world, is the main symbol of Tenerife.
 Still an active volcano, it is in the middle of a National Park, recognised as UNESCO World Heritage Site.
 These should be enough reasons to take the cable car ride up to the summit.
 Unfortunately, due to the high altitude, this isn’t recommended for young babies and we just took a road trip up to 2.356m, during Eric’s afternoon nap.
 We’ve been on other volcanos before (in lovely Sicily), but still, we were impressed by what we’ve seen here.
 Going up the mountain, the deserted scenery from the coast is replaced by more abundant vegetation and forests.
 After a while, there are less and less trees, rather short and naked.
 Than, beyond 2.000m, all you can see is small vegetation on a burned, alien-like soil.